Creamy cheese grits swirled with brown butter and pumpkin; these Brown Butter Pumpkin Grits are amazing!

 - 5 oz fresh spinach

-- 1 clove of garlic, pressed or minced (adjust garlic to taste)
+- 1 clove garlic pressed or minced (adjust garlic to taste)

 These brown butter pumpkin grits are fantastic!
 Hope y’all love these gorgeous golden cheese grits as much as we do!